-Embedded scripts allow you to embed scripts of any kind (command line scripts, visual basic scripts, perl scripts, etc.) inside the EventSentry configuration, so that the scripts themselves do not have to be maintained on to the target machines, making it easier to maintain environments that utilize scripts.
-Embedded scripts can be used with the Application Scheduler and Process action.
+Scripts allow you to embed scripts of any kind (command line scripts, visual basic scripts, Perl scripts, etc.) inside the EventSentry configuration, so that the scripts themselves do not have to be maintained on the target machines, making it easier to maintain environments that utilize scripts.

-Embedded scripts can be written in any language, for as long as the script interpreter (e.g. Perl) is properly installed on the machine where the script is going to be executed.
-For example, ActivePerl needs to be installed on the host where the script is to run.
+Scripts can be written in any language as long as the script interpreter (e.g. Perl) is properly installed on the machine where the script is going to be executed.
+For example, ActivePerl needs to be installed on a host where Perl scripts are configured to run.

-To use an embedded script, pre-pend the file name with the @ symbol in an application schedule or process action.
+To use a script, prefix the file name with the @ symbol in an application schedule or process action.
 For example, if your script is named LaunchUpload.cmd, then specify @LaunchUpload.cmd.
 Fields that support embedded scripts feature a pull-down menu that lets you select from any of the configured scripts.